MSc Nutrition, Physical Activity and Public HealthFind a programme

-There is now global demand for multi-skilled individuals with knowledge and understanding of research, policy and practice in both nutrition and physical activity.
-This programme equips you with such skills, as well as providing unique insight into the fascinating interactions between physical activity, nutrition and health by blending epidemiology, psychology and policy-relevant research.
-The programme will also help you develop important skills in designing and evaluating research and community interventions that promote dietary and physical activity behaviour change leading to improved health.
+Our programme provides a unique insight into the fascinating interactions between activity, diet and health by helping you to critically examine key interactions at the interface of epidemiology, psychology and policy-relevant research.
+The programme will also help you develop important skills in designing and evaluating research and community interventions in these connected fields.

 The latest Research Excellence Framework rated the Centre for Exercise, Nutrition and Health Sciences as the leading UK centre of research excellence within the field (see the Times Higher Education analysis of REF 2014).
 In addition, 100 per cent of its research impact was judged to be of the highest level.

-Take a look at these videos to find out more, including interviews with current students.
+Take a look at these videos to find out more, including interviews with our students.